sanjeevbhusal/solidity-practise-hardhat/notes.md

 - Alchemy has a node as a service.
 - It allows us to connect to any blockchain that they support.
-- While creating a application on Alchemy, we can choose the blockchain, and we will get a RPC URL.
+- While creating an application on Alchemy, we can choose the blockchain, and we will get an RPC URL.
 - The RPC URL is a connection to a node run by Alchemy.
 The node will process our transaction and add it to the blockchain
 - We also need to have an account on that blockchain in order to sign transactions.